noanonoa/seir_526_p4/NOAKIM-p4-pitch.md

 # Project 4 Pitch
-- Name of App: VIZ-
+- Name of App: TBD
 - Name: Noa Kim
 - D3.js on React.js
 ### How do you plan on learning/implementing this new technology?